larseen/tdt4240-project/README.md

 ```

 # Workflow
-After a picking an issue and assigning yourself, a typical GitHub workflow is as follows:
+After a picking an issue and assigning yourself, do as follows:

 ### Pull the latest changes from GitHub
 Go to the master branch on your computer by running `git checkout master`.
 You can pull from the remote `master` branch like this: